mcgnly/DeveloperDocumentation/Android/LoginSequence.md

 ## Adding a Logout Menu

-This is the evil twin brother of login.
+The evil twin brother of login.
 We'll call it *thermometer_demo_logged_in.xml*, and copy the following content into it:

     <menu xmlns:android="http://schemas.android.com/apk/res/android"
         xmlns:tools="http://schemas.android.com/tools"